hata6502/kohsei-san/DISCLAIMER.md

 -----

-The following software may be included in this product: combine-source-map, convert-source-map, inline-source-map, unique-concat.
-A copy of the source code may be downloaded from git://github.com/thlorenz/combine-source-map.git (combine-source-map), git://github.com/thlorenz/convert-source-map.git (convert-source-map), git://github.com/thlorenz/inline-source-map.git (inline-source-map), git://github.com/thlorenz/unique-concat.git (unique-concat).
+The following software may be included in this product: combine-source-map, convert-source-map, inline-source-map.
+A copy of the source code may be downloaded from git://github.com/thlorenz/combine-source-map.git (combine-source-map), git://github.com/thlorenz/convert-source-map.git (convert-source-map), git://github.com/thlorenz/inline-source-map.git (inline-source-map).
 This software contains the following license and notice below:

 Copyright 2013 Thorsten Lorenz.
 All rights reserved.